varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 The first line gives the name of the module and the manual section where the documentation will reside.

+The ``$ABI`` line is optional (possible values ``strict`` (default) and ``vrt``) and allows to specify that a vmod is integrating with the blessed ``vrt`` interface provided by ``varnishd`` or go deeper in the stack.
+As a general rule of thumb you are considered "on your own" if your VMOD uses more than the VRT (Varnish RunTime), in which case it needs to be built for the exact Varnish version.

+``$ABI vrt`` means that a module complies to the VRT and only needs to be rebuilt when breaking changes are introduced to the VRT API.

-The second line specifies an optional "Event" function, which will be called whenever a VCL program which imports this VMOD is loaded or transitions to any of the warm, active, cold or discarded states.
+The third line specifies an optional "Event" function, which will be called whenever a VCL program which imports this VMOD is loaded or transitions to any of the warm, active, cold or discarded states.
 More on this below.